ctnadovich/ebrevet/README.md

 to check in, a "Check In" button will appear.
 Click this and the Check In dialog will open.
 To actually check in, press the "CHECK IN NOW" button.
-You can enter an optional check-in comment that will be posted to the event chat channel.
+You can enter an optional check-in comment that will be posted on the web along with your check-in time.

 ![eBrevet Screen Shots](https://parando.org/ebrevet/v28/check_in_sequence.png)